FY23 Budget Development Guide

 LSAT Recommendation Departure Form

-Rationale Template for Departing from LSAT or Personnel Committee (PC) Recommendation as to a RIF, Abolishment, or Furlough
+This template should be used to provide a rationale for departing from LSAT or Personnel Committee (PC) recommendation(s) as to a RIF, Abolishment, or Furlough.

 Instructions